What To Do If You Are Involved in a Custody Battle Over Your Companion Animal

 Proof of “ownership”

-Because animals are considered property in the eyes of the law, it will likely be helpful to offer proof that you were the one who adopted the animal — or if the animal was purchased, that you were the one who purchased the animal.
+Because animals are traditionally considered property in the eyes of the law, it will likely be helpful to offer proof that you were the one who adopted or purchased the animal.
+However, if you were not the one who originally brought the animal home, do not give up.
+There are other factors that may be helpful in substantiating your claims of being the one who should be awarded custody.

 Alternatives to custody